ST. JOHN LUTHERAN CHURCH

 Practices on Tuesday evenings at 7:00PM

-Teens for Christ Youth Group - Youth Leaders - Randy and Jennifer Meseke
+Teens for Christ Youth Group - Youth Leaders - Kim and Jim Diehl

 Our Youth Ministry is where teens can grow in faith, and express their joy in living with other Christians.
 They meet monthly for planning service events and fellowship outings which take place regularly.

-They meet on the 2nd Sunday of each month after the worship service at approximately 11:00AM
+They meet on the 2nd Sunday of each month at 7:00PM

 Bell Choir: